Last Quarter on

 Moon after ascending node

-2 days after ascending node on 8 October 2020 at 00:29 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 20 October 2020 at 15:53 in ♐ Sagittarius.
+2 days after ascending node on 8 October 2020 at 00:29 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 20 October 2020 at 15:53 in ♐ Sagittarius.

 Moon after northern standstill

-1 day since the previous standstill on 9 October 2020 at 13:07 in ♋ Cancer when the Moon has reached North declination of ∠24.613°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-24.708° at the point of next southern standstill on 22 October 2020 at 02:00 in ♑ Capricorn.
+1 day since the last northern standstill on 9 October 2020 at 13:07 in ♋ Cancer when the Moon has reached North declination of ∠24.613° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-24.708° at the point of next southern standstill on 22 October 2020 at 02:00 in ♑ Capricorn.

 Syzygy in 6 days